Heavy Soul (Atomic Rooster album)

-Heavy Soul is a compilation album by Atomic Rooster, a British rock band.
+Heavy Soul is a licensed compilation album by Atomic Rooster, a British rock band.

-It is notable for several reasons:

-Unlike most other, unlicensed, Atomic Rooster compilations, it covers the entire period from 1970 to 1974.
+Unlike most other Atomic Rooster compilations, especially those that are unlicensed, it covers the entire period from 1970 to 1974.

 It is the first in Castle Communications' definitive series of seven remastered Atomic Rooster CDs, the other five consisting of their studio albums from 1970 to 1973 and a Vincent Crane career overview.
 All were compiled by music journalist Colin Harper, who also supplied extensive sleeve notes.

 It contains the only CD issue to date of both sides of the 1974 Vincent Crane/Chris Farlowe-only 7", "Tell Your Story (Sing Your Song)"/"O.D.".
 However, these two tracks, originally released on Decca, were subject to a short-term licensing deal between Castle and Universal.
 This meant that they could not be included on the 2004 reissue of Nice 'n' Greasy; indeed, they were also removed from later pressings of Heavy Soul itself.

 In 2005, Heavy Soul was also released as a DVD-Audio DualDisc on Silverline Records, Atomic Rooster's only such disc to date.
 This version was retitled The Best of and though retaining the same packaging and boasting remixed 5.1 surround sound, it omitted many of the tracks in order to facilitate issue as a single disc.